wonarii/CART210-glossary/glossary.md

 To make your contributions and suggest changes, follow the instructions in the repository's [README](https://github.com/concordia-dcart/CART210-glossary/blob/main/README.md) file.

 ---
-## SEO (search engine optimization)

-SEO (search engine optimization) is a function of enhancing search results in a given internet search engine.
-It prioritizes ‘natural’ results rather than paid results so as to not give a bias to sites that can pay their way to the top of the list.
-This is done to prevent biased sources, and instead ensures trust and reliability when using a search engine.
-This is not only limited to online websites, but also is applied in video, academic, and image searches too.

-A common kind of proper application of SEO is viral content.
-As an example, when searching ‘squid game’ before the netflix show of the same name came out, one would likely find some entertaining videos of squids playing around.
-But as the show came out and people wanted more information on the show, the SEO algorithm took note and boosted the show’s and relevant content’s rankings much higher.

-When search engines began scraping the web for sites in the mid 1990s, they prioritized key words in the meta tag or index files of the site.
-This was useful for the time, but many people took note and took advantage by cramming their tags with popular keywords so as to reach higher in the ranks. [^WikiSEO]

-This was worked around quickly, since this abuse of SEO might drive away users to other engines.
-The iteration of SEO is still mainly kept a secret, to prevent more abuse of the system.
-There are a few things that are well known to not do.
-As an example, in february of 2011, google updated their engine to penalize sites that had duplicated content. [^oviewSEO] [^SEO]

-[^WikiSEO]: ———.
-2024d.
-“Search engine optimization.”
-Wikipedia.
-March 22, 2024. https://en.wikipedia.org/wiki/Search_engine_optimization.

-[^oviewSEO]: “A Brief Review on Search Engine Optimization.”
-2019.
-IEEE Conference Publication | IEEE Xplore.
-January 1, 2019. https://ieeexplore.ieee.org/abstract/document/8776976.

-[^SEO]: Davis, Harold.
-Search engine optimization. " O'Reilly Media, Inc.", 2006.

 ## Affordance

 Gibson coined the term “affordance” to describe what the environment “offers the individual, what it provides or furnishes, either for good or ill”